btoney1988/burger/README.md

 ## <a name="Acknowledgments"></a> Acknowledgments
 * <a href="https://fontawesome.com/icons?d=gallery">Font Awesome</a> for Throw away burger trash can icon and burger icon.
+* <a href="https://guides.github.com/features/mastering-markdown/">Github Guides</a> for help with a professional readme file.
-* <a href="https://github.com/philipstubbs13">Phil Stubbs</a> for help with a professional read me file.
+* <a href="https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-readmes#relative-links-and-image-paths-in-readme-files">Github Docs</a> for help with a professional readme file.
+* <a href="https://github.com/philipstubbs13">Phillip Stubbs</a> for help with a beautiful readme format/layout.
+* <a href="https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller">Wikipedia</a> for help with information used in the readme file.
+* <a href="https://docs.microsoft.com/en-us/aspnet/core/mvc/overview">MVC Microsoft Docs</a> for help with information used in the readme file.

 ## <a name="design-improvements"></a> Design improvements
 * Add a form that allows users to pair their name with the burger.